dustinpfister/blog_posts/_posts/lodash_invokemap.md

 layout: post
 categories: lodash
 id: 654
-updated: 2022-01-12 11:33:35
+updated: 2022-01-12 11:38:04
-version: 1.7
+version: 1.8
 ---

 So you have a collection in javaScript, and by collection I mean an array or an object in general that is a collection of key value pairs.
 With that said the situation is that you want to invoke a method in the collections prototype, or any method in general, for all elements in this collection.
 Well in lodash there is the [invokeMap method](https://lodash.com/docs/4.17.15#invokeMap) that can be used to invoke a method at a certain path, for all elements in a collection.
 When I say path I mean a string representation of nested property names for an object in a collection, a standard that is used with methods like the [lodash get](/2018/09/24/lodash_get/) method, and the [lodash set](/2018/12/04/lodash_set/) method that might be worth looking into when it comes to the basics of paths in lodash.

-However in modern javaScript there are also plenty of tools to grab at to begin with that a javaScript developer should be ware of that can also be used for this kind of task.
-So lets take an look at some code examples of calling a method for all elements in a collection.
+However in modern javaScript there are also plenty of tools to grab at to begin with that a javaScript developer should be aware of that can also be used for this kind of task.
+So lets take an look at some code examples of calling a method for all elements in a collection by using lodash, and also just plain javaScript on its own.

 <!-- more -->